mitmelon/eye-mail/README.md

 Check out the [documentation](https://eyemail.manomite.net/docs).
 Eye-mail API is designed for simplicity.

 Please note that Eye-mail contain the update module which automatically updates Eye-mail packages and modules when its available.
-You can deactivate this settings from the config file user the system variables before completing installations.
-You can also perform this from the API.
+You can deactivate this settings from the config or from API.

 # Changelog